 2. Climb or cable car it up Montjuïc

-Take a walk up through the gardens on the hill of Montjuïc; there’s a castle on the top, spectacular views all around and lots to see along the way.
-Montjuïc was chosen as the site of the 1929 International Exhibition – the original Pavelló Miles van der Rohe was built for it – and the hill has been a cultural and leisure centre for the city ever since.
-There are three major art galleries: the Museu Nacional d’Art de Catalunya (MNAC) which has a superb collection covering 1,000 years of Catalan art; CaixaForum, showing international contemporary art in a former textile factory; and the Fundació Joan Miró with more than 220 paintings, 180 sculptures and other pieces by surrealist artist Joan Miró and some of his contemporaries.
+Take a walk up through the gardens on the hill of Montjuïc; there’s a castle on the top, spectacular views all around, and lots to see along the way.
+Montjuïc was the site of the 1929 International Exhibition; the original Pavelló Miles van der Rohe was built for it.
+The hill has been a cultural and leisure center for the city ever since.
+There are three major art galleries: the Museu Nacional d’Art de Catalunya (MNAC), with a collection covering 1,000 years of Catalan art; CaixaForum, showing international contemporary art in a former textile factory; and the Fundació Joan Miró with more than 220 paintings, 180 sculptures, and other pieces by surrealist artist Joan Miró and his contemporaries.

-If art’s not your thing, check out the magnificent stadiums and buildings of the Olympic Ring, which were built for the 1992 Olympic games, the military fortress of Castell de Montjuïc, the Jardí Botànic (botanical garden), an outdoor swimming pool and, every summer, Sala Montjuïc, which is an outdoor cinema festival.
+If art’s not your thing, check out the magnificent stadiums and buildings of the Olympic Ring; these were built for the 1992 Summer Olympics.
+There’s also the military fortress of Castell de Montjuïc, the Jardí Botànic (botanical garden), an outdoor swimming pool, and, every summer, Sala Montjuïc, which is an outdoor cinema festival.

 3. On the Picasso trail

 Spanish artist Picasso spent his early years in Barcelona.
-His family house once stood at number 3, C/Mercè and he studied art at the La Llotja Art School where his father was a teacher.
-Picasso used to meet with other artists to eat, drink and discuss art at a café called Els Quarte Gats (‘the four cats’) – and it’s still in business today.
-The Musée Picasso with over 4,251 pieces on permanent display in five adjoining town houses – is a record of Picasso’s early artistic life, from pre-adolescent portraits through his Blue Period and onto his Cubist paintings and beyond.
+His family house once stood at number 3, C/Mercè.
+He studied art at the La Llotja Art School where his father was a teacher.
+Picasso used to meet with other artists to eat, drink, and discuss art at Els Quarte Gats (‘the four cats’); it’s still in business today.
+The Musée Picasso with over 4,251 pieces on permanent display in five adjoining townhouses – is a record of Picasso’s early artistic life, from pre-adolescent portraits through his Blue Period and onto his Cubist paintings and beyond.
 Picasso’s friend and secretary Jaime Sabartés used his own collection of Picasso’s works to establish the museum.
 Highlights include the 58 canvases of Velázquez’s famous Las Meninas on display in the Great Hall.

 4. Lose yourself in the Gothic quarter

-Stroll around the maze of cobble stoned medieval streets, alleyways and quiet squares of the old Gothic quarter (Barri Gòtic), which lies between La Rambla and the Via Laietana.
-This is the centre of the old city of Barcelona where there are remains of Barcelona’s Roman settlement and lots of medieval buildings including the old Jewish quarter.
-On Plaça del Rei is the Museu d’Història de Barcelona (The Museum of the History of Barcelona, or MUHBA), where you can walk through Roman streets, sewers, a public laundry, shops and wine-making stores.
-The tiny church of Sant Felip Neri in the square still bears scars from the bombing during the Spanish Civil War.
-In the heart of the Gothic quarter is the vast Gothic Catedral de Barcelona with its flying buttresses and soaring steeples.
-Take a peep inside to see its spectacular domed ceilings which are particularly impressive at dusk.
+Stroll around the cobblestone streets of the old Gothic quarter (Barri Gòtic) between La Rambla and the Via Laietana.
+This is the center of old Barcelona where there are remains of Barcelona’s Roman settlement and medieval buildings.
+On Plaça del Rei is the Museu d’Història de Barcelona (Museum of the History of Barcelona, or MUHBA), where you can roam through the city’s old Roman streets.
+The church of Sant Felip Neri still bears scars from the bombing during the Spanish Civil War.
+In the heart of the Gothic quarter is the Catedral de Barcelona with its flying buttresses and soaring steeples.
+Take a peep inside to see its spectacular domed ceilings.
 The cathedral’s cloister is dedicated to St. Eulalia, the patron saint of Barcelona, where the resident white geese were originally kept to ward off intruders.
-While the area is historic, it’s also a vibrant lively and atmospheric area with bars, restaurants and quirky little shops.
+While the area is historic, it’s also vibrant, full of bars and restaurants.

 5. Stroll down La Rambla

-La Rambla (or Las Ramblas as it’s sometimes called) is Barcelona’s most famous street, running from the Plaça de Catalunya to the Columbus Monument in front of the port, and lying between the Gothic quarter and el Raval.
+La Rambla is Barcelona’s most famous street, running from the Plaça de Catalunya to the Columbus Monument by the port.
+It lies between the Gothic quarter and el Raval.
 The pedestrian boulevard runs down the middle, sandwiched in between two narrow lanes of traffic and lined with trees.
-It’s filled with cafes, bars, flower sellers, buskers, people selling souvenirs, living statues and pavement artists – and the occasional pickpocket too, so hold onto your belongings while you gawk at the lively scene.
+It’s full of cafés, bars, flower sellers, buskers, people selling souvenirs, living statues and pavement artists – and the occasional pickpocket too, so hold onto your belongings while you gawk at the lively scene.
 It still feels safe though as there are usually people milling around until the early hours of the morning.

 6. Browse Barcelona’s markets

 Bustling La Boqueria, Barcelona and Europe’s biggest food market, is half way down La Rambla.
 There has been a market here since 1217 and it’s where the locals and many of Barcelona’s top restaurateurs buy their fresh produce, which says a lot about the level of quality.
-The stands are piled high with fruit and vegetables, endless varieties of sausages, cheeses, seafood, fresh and cured meats, sweets, cakes and bread.
-As well as a fascinating place to visit, it’s a great place to pick up snacks for a picnic (you can try before you buy) and there are tapas bars and pizza places dotted around, if you want a meal on the go.
+The stands are piled high with fruit, vegetables, sausages, cheeses, seafood, sweets, cakes, and bread.
+As well as a fascinating place to visit, it’s a great place to pick up snacks for a picnic.
+There are also tapas bars and pizza places all over if you want a meal on the go.

-A little further away lies the Mercado de Santa Caterina, famed for its mosaic, wavy roof designed by Enric Miralles and Benedetta Tagliabue.
+A little further away lies the Mercado de Santa Caterina, famed for its wavy mosaic roof designed by Enric Miralles and Benedetta Tagliabue.
 To see the rooftop artwork of some 325,000 tiles, get up high or search for it from Barcelona Cathedral.
-Refurbishment of this market, one of Barcelona’s first covered markets, was completed in 2005 and its gleaming interior houses market stalls, eateries, plus a couple of upmarket restaurants that serve the market’s fresh produce.
+Refurbishment of this market, one of Barcelona’s first covered markets, was completed in 2005.
+Its’ gleaming interior houses market stalls, eateries, plus a couple of upmarket restaurants that serve the market’s fresh produce.

-At Els Encants, the ‘old Charms’ flea market on Plaça de les Glories Catalanes, 500 vendors sell junk and the occasional treasure.
+At Els Encants flea market on Plaça de les Glories Catalanes, 500 vendors sell junk and the occasional treasure.
 It’s open on Mondays, Wednesdays, Fridays, and Saturdays between 9am and 8pm.

 7. Flop on one of Barcelona’s beaches

-Relax on the beach after a day of sightseeing: Barcelona has some wonderful golden beaches within easy reach of the city, all with the EU blue flag that is awarded for cleanliness, amenities and safety.
+Relax on the beach after a day of sightseeing!
+Barcelona has some wonderful golden beaches within easy reach of the city, all with the EU blue flag that denotes cleanliness, amenities, and safety.
 Barcelonata is the closest and attracts the most crowds, with lots of chiringuitos (beach bars) to have a drink in, or something to eat.
 Take the metro to Barcelonata or walk – it’s only about 20 minutes from town.
 If you prefer something a little quieter, then head for Icària a little further along (Ciutadella-Vila Olimpica metro stop) – there are some very nice restaurants there, too.
-If you want to strip off completely, check out Mar Bella beach, which is a 20-minute walk from Poble Nou metro stop.
-If you drive, don’t leave any valuables in your car, and keep an eye on your belongings on the beach as well.
+Maybe you want to strip off completely; then check out Mar Bella beach, which is a 20-minute walk from Poble Nou metro stop.
+If you drive, don’t leave any valuables in your car.
+Keep an eye on your belongings on the beach as well.

 8. Chill out in Raval

-Once a rough, run-down red-light district, El Raval to the west of La Rambla is now one of Barcelona’s coolest areas, if still a little edgy.
+Once a rough red-light district, El Raval west of La Rambla is now one of Barcelona’s coolest areas.
 It’s a vibrant, multicultural place with students, artists and some of the city’s hippest bars and restaurants, designer and vintage shops, cutting edge studios and galleries – and Barcelona’s more interesting nightlife.

-Here you’ll also find the Museu d’Art Contemporani de Barcelona (MACBA), which houses the city’s leading collection of modern art, and the Centre de Cultura Contemporània de Barcelona (CCCB) next door , which is a contemporary arts hub with a programme of festivals, concerts and exhibitions.
+Here you’ll also find the Museu d’Art Contemporani de Barcelona (MACBA), which houses the city’s leading collection of modern art.
+The Centre de Cultura Contemporània de Barcelona (CCCB) is next door, housing a contemporary arts program of festivals, concerts, and exhibitions.
 Gaudi’s Palau Güell is also in this area.

 9. Worship the almighty FC Barcelona at Camp Nou

 Football fans won’t want to miss Camp Nou (‘new field’ in Catalan), home to Futbol Club Barcelona and one of the most visited attractions in Barcelona.
-There’s an interactive museum where you can find out about the club’s history, statistics and personalities, and watch video clips of past goals.
-You can also go on a self-guided tour that takes you behind the scenes to the players’ changing rooms, out through the tunnel and onto the pitch, and to the Presidential box, TV studio, press room and commentary boxes.
-You can get tickets to watch a game in the 100,000-seater stadium at the box office at Camp Nou, through FC Barcelona’s website or at tourist offices in the city.
+There’s an interactive museum where you can find out about the club’s history.
+You can also go on a self-guided tour that takes you behind the scenes to the players’ changing rooms, out through the tunnel and onto the pitch, and to the presidential box.
+You can get tickets for a game in the 100,000-seater stadium at the box office at Camp Nou, through FC Barcelona, or at tourist offices in the city.

 10. Feast your eyes and ears at the Palau de la Música Catalana

 Built between 1905 and 1908 by Luis Domènech i Montaner for the Orfeó Català choral society, the Modernista Palau de la Música Catalana is an ornate mash up of brick, glazed tiles, stone sculptures, metalwork and stained glass.
-On the outside there’s an allegorical mosaic of the Orfeó Català, flowery tiled columns and busts of Beethoven, Bach and Wagner.
-You’ll need to go to a concert (there’s a varied programme of international and Catalan artists) or take a guided tour to view the spectacular auditorium inside.
-The inverted stained glass dome representing the sun bursts through the stained glass ‘sky’, muses seem to come out of the back of the stage, and Wagnerian Valkyries gallop over a bust of Beethoven.
+Outside, there’s an allegorical mosaic of the Orfeó Català, flowery columns with busts of Beethoven, Bach, and Wagner.
+You’ll need to go to a concert or take a guided tour to view the auditorium.
+The inverted stained-glass dome representing the sun bursts through the ‘sky’, muses seem to come out of the back of the stage, and Wagnerian Valkyries gallop over a bust of Beethoven.